 In the excerpt above there is a clear consensus that marketed foods are made to look more attractive than in reality.
 One child even displayed an acute understanding that the YouTuber likely consumes Nutella with fruits to make the product appear more appetizing and healthier (a technique frequently used in HFSS product marketing [85,86]); J (girl, aged 11): “…all the bright colors with the fruit, it’s healthy, but it’s probably not that healthy because of all the Nutella”.

 The YouTuber’s celebrations of World Nutella Day were also considered to be an inaccurate reflection of how people would celebrate in real life, one child believing their family might do so by making “a Nutella sandwich”.
 The foods children described were often fewer and more basic in comparison with the quantity of “fancy” foods shown in the YouTuber’s celebrations.
 Children recognized that it would take time, effort, and money to celebrate as the YouTuber did, which most felt was not attainable to them due to restrictions in their lives (e.g., parental control etc.).
 Children reasoned that an accurate representation of how people consume Nutella in real life was likely not shown “because it’s boring” and so would be less entertaining to watch.
-Although children were skeptical, many also enjoyed watching the YouTuber create and consume foods they were less able to.
+Although children were sceptical, many also enjoyed watching the YouTuber create and consume foods they were less able to.

-Skepticism towards influencer marketing was less prominent when children were asked to consider how they would feel if their favorite YouTuber promoted Nutella;
+Scepticism towards influencer marketing was less prominent when children were asked to consider how they would feel if their favorite YouTuber promoted Nutella;

 L (girl, aged 11): “The girl I watch always gives her honest opinion.
 If she doesn’t like it, she’ll say so.